decentralised-dataexchange/bb-consent-api/README.md

 ## About

-This repository hosts source code for reference implementation of GovStack Consent Building Block service APIs
+This repository hosts source code for the reference implementation of GovStack Consent Building Block service APIs

 ## Release Status